-Marshal Jean LannesClose friend to Napoleon and the first of Napoleon's marshals to die in battle
+Marshal Jean LannesClose friend to Napoleon and the first of Napoleon's marshals to die of wounds received in battle

 Born: April 10, 1769